-34. As a result of defendants' transaction, the combined company possesses considerable capacity and opportunity to purchase large quantities of prescription pet parasiticides through its veterinary clinics, and plans to increase such capacity with the opening of an additional 1,000 veterinary clinics in the near future.
-Endowed with VIP's wholesale access to such large quantities of prescription pet medications and PetIQ's comprehensive relationships with retailers, the combined company has the capacity to gain a monopoly share of distribution of the products traditionally flowing through the secondary distribution system.
-The market for prescription parasiticides is vulnerable because it is already highly concentrated.
+34. As a result of defendants' transaction, the combined company possesses considerable capacity and opportunity to purchase large quantities of prescription pet parasiticides through its veterinary clinics and plans to increase such capacity with the opening of an additional 1,000 veterinary clinics in the near future.
+Endowed with VIP's wholesale access to such large quantities of prescription pet medications and PetIQ's comprehensive relationships with retailers, the combined company has the capacity to gain a monopoly share of distribution of the products that used to flow through the secondary distribution system.
+The market for distribution services of prescription parasiticides is vulnerable because it is already highly concentrated.
 Plaintiffs estimate that in 2017, VIP distributed over 27% of the prescription pet parasiticides sold by non-veterinary retailers, compared to about 25% of retailer-sold medications that were sourced from all other U.S. veterinarian-wholesalers combined.
 Other key wholesalers of prescription products to non-veterinary retailers include Southeastern Veterinary Exports (a captive distributor to 1-800-Petmeds) (33%), Lambert Vet Supply (5%), Rainbow Vet Supply (4%), Pet Vet Supplies (2%), and plaintiff, Med Vets (4%).
-Should defendants receive discriminatory pricing or exclusive distribution agreements for prescription pet parasiticides similar to the discriminatory pricing and exclusive agreements received for restricted OTC medications, rival distributors, such as plaintiff and other distributors, including, are likely to be foreclosed from a competitive source of supply and forced to exit the market.
-PetIQ's resulting dominant position benefits manufacturers by consolidating control of secondary distribution for multiple rival manufacturers, but deprives retailers of a competitive choice of wholesale distributors and consumers of the benefits of unfettered competition in the wholesale market.
+Rival distributors, such as plaintiff and other distributors, are foreclosed from a source of supply and have been forced to exit the market.
+PetIQ's resulting dominant position consolidates control of distribution for multiple rival manufacturers and deprives retailers a competitive choice of wholesale distributors.

-- 35. As a result of defendants' past conduct, non-veterinary retailers have been deprived of numerous choices of wholesale suppliers of pet medications, including Lambert, Rainbow, and plaintiff Pet Vets, and others not presently known to plaintiffs and consumers have been deprived the benefits of a competitive wholesale market.
-The anticompetitive harm to the secondary distribution system attributable to the PetIQ acquisition, therefore, substantially threatens to harm to competition in the pet medication market.
-Defendants' transaction establishes a common secondary distributor for several competing veterinary pharmaceutical manufacturers and it is likely to result in reduced lower volumes of medications available to non-veterinarian retailers and are is likely to facilitate inter-brand coordination on price and other coordinated effects. - 36.
-Entry of new secondary distributors into the relevant markets is unlikely to prevent or remedy the anticompetitive effects of defendants' transaction or conduct.
-Such wholesaling requires veterinary licensing and other regulatory authorizations and product for distribution in addition to appropriate relationships with manufacturers and retailers.
-A new entrant would find it practically impossible to establish and cultivate the business relationships necessary to purchase and sell products in competition with PetIQ.
+- 35. The anticompetitive harm to the secondary distribution system attributable to the PetIQ-VIP acquisition, therefore, substantially threatens to harm to competition in the market for distribution services for pet medications.
+Defendants' transaction establishes a single distributor for several competing veterinary pharmaceutical manufacturers and it is likely to reduce the volume of pet medications available and is likely to facilitate inter-brand coordination on price and other coordinated effects. - 36.
+Entry of new distributors into the relevant markets is unlikely to prevent or remedy the anticompetitive effects of defendants' transaction or conduct.
+Offering such distribution services requires veterinary licensing and other regulatory authorizations and appropriate relationships with manufacturers and retailers.
+A new entrant would find it practically impossible to establish and cultivate the business relationships necessary to provide distribution services in competition with PetIQ. - 37.
+The transaction will not generate verifiable, merger-specific efficiencies in the relevant markets sufficient to reverse or outweigh the anticompetitive effects that are likely to occur and have occurred.
+The parties' arrangements and co-ownership create no additional or unique improvements or greater efficiencies than a market with multiple distributors.
+Any savings resulting from the parties' transaction will inure only to the profits of the enterprise and will result in no price or non-price retailer or consumer benefits.

-- 37. The transaction will not generate verifiable, merger-specific efficiencies in the relevant markets sufficient to reverse or outweigh the anticompetitive effects that are likely to occur and have occurred.
-The parties' arrangements and co-ownership create no additional or unique improvements or greater efficiencies than a competitive distribution market.
-Any savings resulting from the parties' transaction will inure only to the profits of the enterprise and will result in no price or non-price retailer or consumer benefits. - 38.
-For years, pet medication manufacturers have known that artificial restraints on the distribution of pet medications through "veterinarian only" distribution policies risks exposing them to antitrust liability.
+- 38. For years, pet medication manufacturers have known that artificial restraints on the distribution of pet medications through "veterinarian only" distribution policies risks exposing them to antitrust liability.
 The restrictive, discriminatory, and exclusionary arrangements facilitated by the defendants' transaction, which in the process lowers output and raises prices, also violates the antitrust laws.
 Industry participants should not be permitted to accomplish indirectly what the antitrust laws prohibit from accomplishing directly. - 39.
-Accordingly, the transaction substantially may lessen competition in the secondary distribution of certain prescription pet parasiticides and is likely to lower the output and raise the prices of those products.
-The merger has created a dangerous probability that defendants will succeed in monopolizing the secondary distribution of certain pet parasiticides.
+Accordingly, the transaction substantially may lessen competition in the market for distribution services of certain restricted and prescription pet parasiticides and is likely to lower the output and raise the prices of those products.
+The merger has created a dangerous probability that defendants will succeed in monopolizing distribution services for those pet parasiticides.